 |Lifespan:||13 to 16 years|

 |Space Requirements:||House with Yard|

 |Compatibility With Other Pets:||Good|

 |Weight||Male: 26 kg (Adult), Female: 20 kg (Adult)|

 |Litter size||3 to 6 Puppies|

-Czechoslovakian wolfdog is Lively, very active, capable of endurance, docile with quick reactions.
+A Czechoslovakian wolfdog is Lively, very active, capable of endurance, docile with quick reactions.
 Fearless and courageous.
 Suspicious.
-Shows tremendous loyalty towards his master.
+This dog Shows tremendous loyalty towards the master.
 Resistant to weather conditions.